Beliavsky/Fortran-code-on-GitHub/README.md

 [M_system](https://github.com/urbanjost/M_system): module that allows Fortran to call commonly available C routines that perform basic system operations like creating and deleting files and directories, changing and querying file permits, getting basic ID and process information, ... and other POSIX system requests, by urbanjost

-[node-fortran](https://github.com/IonicaBizau/node-fortran): bridge allowing Fortran code to be run from Node.js, by Ionică Bizău
+[node-fortran](https://github.com/IonicaBizau/node-fortran): bridge allowing Fortran code to be run from Node.js, by Ionică Bizău.
+Also [node.fortran](https://github.com/IonicaBizau/node.fortran) to execute Node.js in Fortran programs.

 [NPY for Fortran](https://github.com/MRedies/NPY-for-Fortran): allows saving numerical Fortran arrays in Numpy's .npy or .npz format, by MRedies